 Flamenco is not a rigid dance form, meaning there's no wrong way to dance flamenco.
 As a dancer, you're free to move your body based on the rhythm.

-Students learning flamenco dancing are taught to be expressive with their body.
+Students learning flamenco dancing are taught to be expressive with their body as it is the case in Indian-bollywood dancing too.
 Flamenco is a marriage of rhythm, music and movement.
 If you are not enthusiastic about dancing, you may get weary because flamenco is a high-energy dance.

 Are There Other Spanish Dancing Styles?